lammps/lammps/doc/src/Developer_write_pair.rst

 Initialization
 """"""""""""""

-The ``init()`` function is called during the :doc:`"init" phase
+The ``init_one()`` function is called during the :doc:`"init" phase
 <Developer_flow>` of a simulation.
 This is where potential parameters
-are checked for completeness, derived parameters computed (e.g. the "offset" of the potential energy at the cutoff distance for use with the :doc:`pair_modify shift yes <pair_modify>` command.
-If a pair style supports generating "mixed" parameters (i.e. where both atoms of a pair have a different atom type) from a "mixing rule" from the parameters of the type with itself, this is the place to compute and store those mixed values.
-The *born/gauss* pair style does not, so we only check for completeness.
-Another purpose of the ``init()`` function is to symmetrize the potential parameter arrays.
-The return value is the cutoff for the given pair of atom types.
-This is used by the neighbor list code to determine the largest cutoff and then build the neighbor lists accordingly.
+are checked for completeness, derived parameters computed (e.g. the "offset" of the potential energy at the cutoff distance for use with the :doc:`pair_modify shift yes <pair_modify>` command).
+If a pair style supports generating "mixed" parameters (i.e. where both atoms of a pair have a different atom type) using a "mixing rule" from the parameters of the type with itself, this is the place to compute and store those mixed values.
+The *born/gauss* pair style does not support mixing, so we only check for completeness.
+Another purpose of the ``init_one()`` function is to symmetrize the potential parameter arrays.
+The return value of the function is the cutoff for the given pair of atom types.
+This information is used by the neighbor list code to determine the largest cutoff and then build the neighbor lists accordingly.

 .. code-block:: c++

    /* ----------------------------------------------------------------------
       init for one type pair i,j and corresponding j,i